Rotational elasticity and couplings to linear elasticity: Statement of the static problem

 A natural starting point would be to consider a functional of the type

-where $c_1$, $c_2$ and $c_3$ are positive constants which are naturally called the \emph{elastic moduli}.
+where $c_1$, $c_2$ and $c_3$ are positive constants and it would be tempting to regard those as elastic moduli.
+However, following the notation of~\cite{Neff:2010} we will refer to these as torsion moduli, opposed to curvature moduli to emphasise their geometric origin in our approach.
+By construction, the irreducible components of ${\bf K}$ are left-invariant and due to~(\ref{Ktrans}) transform covariantly.
+Therefore, the energy functional~(\ref{neweqn}) based on quadratic combinations of irreducible components is right-invariant.

 A similar functional was considered in~\cite{Skyrme:1961} to formulate a unified field theory for mesons.
-Moreover, we denote the norm by $\|{\bf A}^{(i)}\|^2 = {\bf A}_{mn}^{(i)} {\bf A}_{mn}^{(i)}$ where $i=1,2,3$ and no summation over $i$.
+Moreover, we denote the norm by $\|{\bf K}^{(a)}\|^2 = {\bf K}_{ijk}^{(a)} {\bf K}_{ijk}^{(a)}$ where $a=1,2,3$ and no summation over $a$.
 Note that a similar functional has been considered in the context of Cosserat elasticity~\cite{Neff:2010}.

+The term $\|{\bf K}^{\!(1)}\|^2$ deserves some special attention.
+This is precisely the object considered in~\cite{Chervova:2010,Burnett:2012} which eventually gives rise to the Dirac equation.
+The main motivation to consider this term is its conformal invariance, the Dirac equation is well-known to be invariant under conformal transformations.
+In this context a conformal transformation is a mapping $g_{ik} \mapsto \Omega g_{ij}$ where $g_{ij}$ is the metric of the (curved) Riemannian manifold and $\Omega$ is an arbitrary scalar function.
+One can argue that in the approach used in this paper, the irreducible pieces of the (Hodge dual) contortion tensor appear naturally.
+Therefore, if one aims to work with a conformally invariant object, $\|{\bf K}^{\!(1)}\|^2$ is the natural choice.

+On the other hand, a conformally invariant curvature energy in the context of Cosserat elasticity is also of great interest and has been studied in~\cite{Neff:2009,Neff:2010,Neff:2010b}.
+In this case it turns out that the term $\|{\bf K}^{\!(3)}\|^2$ is invariant.
+Conformal invariance is less restrictive in this case as the entire formulation is based on three dimensional Euclidean space.

 The three elastic moduli are not fully independent when one works in the whole of $\mathbb{R}^3$ because of the following identity.
 One can show that